Laurence Irving (set designer): Biography

 Named after his uncle, Laurence Sydney Brodribb Irving, Laurence Irving was born in London in 1897.
 He briefly and unhappily attended Wellington College and later trained as a painter at the Byam Shaw School of Art and the Royal Academy School, studying under Charles Ricketts and Charles Shannon.
 On completion of his art training Irving specialised in landscape and marine painting before commencing on his career as a designer for the theatre.
 He was a pilot in the Royal Naval Air Service (RNAS) during World War I, ending the War with the rank of Captain.
 In 1919 he became engaged to Rosalind Frances Woolner, the granddaughter of the Pre-Raphaelite sculptor Thomas Woolner.
 They married in 1920.

+He started designing scenery and costumes for stage productions in the 1920s, including Vaudeville Vanities and The Five O'Clock Girl.
+He also designed the original London production of T. S. Eliot's Murder in the Cathedral as well as plays by Frederick Lonsdale, J. B. Priestly and Ben Travers.

 Irving was also a book illustrator, producing artwork for Richard Hakluyt's Voyages & Discoveries of the English (1926) and John Masefield's Philip the King (1927).
-In 1928 Irving went to Hollywood with Douglas Fairbanks to be his Art Director on The Iron Mask (1929), the last of his full-scale silent films and, later, in collaboration with William Cameron Menzies, to design the production of the film version of The Taming of the Shrew (1929).
+In 1928 Irving went to Hollywood with Douglas Fairbanks to be his Art Director on The Iron Mask (1929), the last of his full-scale silent films and, later, in collaboration with William Cameron Menzies, to design the production of a film version of The Taming of the Shrew (1929).
 He was the Art Director for the films 77 Park Lane (1931) and Colonel Blood (1934).
-In his memoirs, Irving vividly recounts working in Hollywood for such figures as Mary Pickford and Charlie Chaplin.
+In his memoirs, Irving recounts working in Hollywood for such figures as Mary Pickford and Charlie Chaplin.
 On his return to the United Kingdom in the 1930s, he worked on films such as Moonlight Sonata (1937) and the Gabriel Pascal films of Shaw's Pygmalion (1938) and Major Barbara (1941).